-According to the National Institutes of Health, the five-year breast cancer survival rate in the late 1970s was about 75 percent.
-Today, it’s more than 90 percent.
+On average, the five-year breast cancer survival rate is 90 percent.
 For patients diagnosed with early-stage breast cancer, the five-year survival rate is close to 100 percent.

-“It’s important to get diagnosed early, because the earlier you’re diagnosed, the less intensive treatment will be, and the greater the chance of a cure,” says Malin.
+“It’s important to get diagnosed early, because the earlier you’re diagnosed, the less intensive treatment will be, and the greater the chance of a cure,” Malin said.